janjiralakirankumar/Azure-Labs/README.md

    - Click on "Create a resource" on the left-hand menu.

 3. **Search for Windows Server:**
    - In the search bar, type "Windows Server."
-Select an appropriate Windows Server version (e.g., Windows Server 2019) and click `Create`.
+Select an appropriate Windows Server version (e.g., Windows Server 2022 Datacenter - x64 Gen 2) and click `Create`.

 4. **Project Details**:

    - **Subscription**: Choose your Azure subscription.
-   - **Resource Group**: Create a new `resource group` or use an existing one (e.g., "Demo-RSG-YourName").
+   - **Resource Group**: Create a new `resource group`(e.g., `Demo-RSG-YourName`) or use an existing one.

 5. **Virtual Machine Name**:
-   - Enter a name for your VM (e.g., "Demo-VM-YourName").
+   - Enter a name for your VM (e.g., `Demo-WindowsVM-YourName`).

 6. **Region**:
+   - Leave it as Default (e.g., East US) (Or)
-   - Choose a region that is geographically close to you for better performance.
+   - Choose a region near your location for better performance.

 7. **Availability Options**:
    - Keep this as `No infrastructure redundancy required`.

 8. **Image**:
-   - Select the Windows Server version you chose earlier.
+   - Ensure that `Windows Server 2022 Datacenter - x64 Gen 2` is already selected (Or) Select it.

 9. **Size**:
-   - Choose an appropriate size based on your needs.
-Be aware of cost considerations.
+   - Choose a size `"B1s" (1 vCPU, 1 GB RAM)` that fits within the free tier limits.
+     **Note:**
+     - The above size is not enough to Use the VM for Installing Nginx.
+     - To Install Nginx Choose `D2s_v3 (2 vCPU, 8 GiB RAM)`

-10. **Authentication Type**:
+10. **Authentication Type**: (Choose only if it is available or else leave it)
     - Select "Password."

 11. **Username and Password**:
-    - Enter a username and password for your Windows VM.
+    - Enter a `username` and `password` for your Windows VM.
 Make sure it's strong and secure.

 12. **Inbound Port Rules**:
     - In `Select inbound ports`, choose "RDP (3389)" and "HTTP (80)".